eddycharly/k8s-training/kubectl/basics/readme.md

 kubectl version
 ```

-if the command executes, install was successfull, even if errors appear.
+if the command executes, install was successfull, even if errors apear.
 we will have to configure `kubectl` before it order to get it to work.

 ## kubectl bash auto completion